-- has made the same complaint before, and it has already been resolved by following the trust's complaints procedure - makes a complaint that is obsessive, persistent, harassing, prolific, defamatory or repetitive - knowingly provides false information - insists on pursuing a complaint that is unfounded, or out of scope of the complaints procedure - pursues a valid complaint, but in an unreasonable manner e.g. refuses to articulate the complaint, refuses to co-operate with this complaints procedure, or insists that the complaint is dealt with in ways that are incompatible with this procedure and the time frames it sets out - changes the basis of the complaint as the investigation goes on - makes a complaint designed to cause disruption, annoyance or excessive demands on staff time - seeks unrealistic outcomes, or a solution that lacks any serious purpose or value procedure as outlined here wherever possible.
+- has made the same complaint before, and it has already been resolved by following the trust's complaints procedure - makes a complaint that is obsessive, persistent, harassing, prolific, defamatory or repetitive - knowingly provides false information - insists on pursuing a complaint that is unfounded, or out of scope of the complaints procedure - pursues a valid complaint, but in an unreasonable manner e.g. refuses to articulate the complaint, refuses to co-operate with this complaints procedure, or insists that the complaint is dealt with in ways that are incompatible with this procedure and the time frames it sets out - changes the basis of the complaint as the investigation goes on - makes a complaint designed to cause disruption, annoyance or excessive demands on staff time - seeks unrealistic outcomes, or a solution that lacks any serious purpose or value objective throughout the process, including when we meet with individuals.
+We will follow our complaints procedure as outlined here wherever possible.
 If the complainant continues to contact us in a disruptive way, we may put communications strategies in place.